7 Smart FOIA Request Tips That Actually Get Results

 Provide a short list of search terms.

-This helps them find records without guessing.
+This helps staff search for records without guessing.

 5. Delivery and fee language